woocommerce/features/readme.txt

 "Features by WooThemes" is a clean and easy-to-use features showcase management system for WordPress.
 Load in the features your product, company or services offers, and display them via a shortcode, widget or template tag on your website.

+Looking for a helping hand?
+[View plugin documentation](http://wordpress.org/extend/plugins/features-by-woothemes/other_notes/).

+Looking to contribute code to this plugin?
+[Fork the repository over at GitHub](http://github.com/woothemes/features/).
+(submit pull requests to the "develop" branch)

 == Usage ==

 To display your features via a theme or a custom plugin, please use the following code: